 Birthdays are special days for children.
-Parents are welcome to have lunch with their child on his/her birthday.
-If your child has a summer or weekend birthday, you may want to choose any day as a "Birthday Lunch Day."
+Parents are invited to have lunch with their child on his/her birthday.
+If your child has a summer or weekend birthday, choose any day as birthday lunch day.
+Just call the school between 8:00 and 8:30 a.m. on the day you are coming so we can order your hot lunch, which will cost you \$3.25.

-Flowers or balloons sent to a child in school are given to them just before dismissal time.
 Please communicate with your child's teacher 2 days BEFORE arranging classroom treats; there are students with severe food allergies and/or dietary restrictions that limit outside foods.
 Also, refrain from sending flowers or balloons to school as these items often get damaged when being handled in common school settings (bus line, lockers, etc.)